Frequently asked questions

 What do I do if my child is ill?
 And do I still have to pay full fees for this day?

-Please can you call us by 9am, to inform us that your child will not be in that day.
-We are sorry but as you pay for your place and we have already have staff in, together with the fact that we cannot offer your place to anyone else, the full fees are still payable.
+You pay for your place and we have already have staff in, together with the fact that we cannot offer your place to anyone else, the full fees are still payable, we do not prorate for days missed.

 -